SMU-medicalgenetics/Single_cell/README.md

 # Single_cell
-Reconstruction of human terminal erythroid differentiation at single cell level
+These pipelines are built for analyzing single cell data from 10x platform.